llRizvanll/RN-Scalable-Rental-App/README.md

-# ReactNative-Redux-Hooks-Template
+# RN-Scalable-Rental-App
-This project is bare skeleton, included react native with typescript , redux, hooks concepts and REST services.
+This is a pure work for understanding scalable sample app written on react native , which showcases clean architecture and scalability with solid principles.